build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 * Deploying workflows to production can break Apache Airflow, so how do you minimise this?
 * New Python libraries are released on a frequent basis, new data tools are also constantly changing.
 How do you enable these for use within your Apache Airflow environments?

-One of the first decisions you have to make is whether you want to use a managed versus self managed Apache Airflow environment.
+One of the first decisions you have to make is whether you want to use a managed versus self-managed Apache Airflow environment.
 Typically this choice depends on a number of factors based on your particular business or use case.
 These include:

-* whether you need the increase level of access, a greater level of control of the configuration of Apache Airflow
+* Whether you need the increase level of access, a greater level of control of the configuration of Apache Airflow
-* have the need to have the very latest versions or features of Apache Airflow
+* Whether have the need to have the very latest versions or features of Apache Airflow
-* if you have the need to run workflows that use more resources that managed services provide (for example, need significant compute)
+* Whether you have the need to run workflows that use more resources that managed services provide (for example, need significant compute)

-> **Total Cost Ownership** One thing to consider when assessing managed vs self managed is the cost of the managed service against the total costs of you having to do the same thing.
+> **Total Cost Ownership** One thing to consider when assessing managed vs self-managed is the cost of the managed service against the total costs of you having to do the same thing.
 It is important to assess a true like for like, and we often see just the actual compute and storage resources being compared without all the additional things that you need to make this available.
 >

 If the answer to these is yes, then it is likely that using a managed service may frustrate you.

 **How to navigate this tutorial**

-This tutorial will cover how to automate the provisioning of managed and self managed Apache Airflow environments, before looking at how some options to help you improve the developer experience and making it easier to get their workflows into production.
+This tutorial will cover how to automate the provisioning of managed and self-managed Apache Airflow environments, before looking at how some options to help you improve the developer experience and making it easier to get their workflows into production.

 We will start off with how we can automate managed Apache Airflow environments, using Amazon Managed Workflows for Apache Airflow (MWAA).
 We will look at automating the provisioning of the infrastructure using AWS Cloud Development Kit (AWS CDK).
 We will then show how to build a pipeline that automates the deployment of your workflow code.
 Finally, we will provide an end to end example that uses a GitOps approach for managing both the infrastrucutre and workflows via your git repository.

-Watch out for the next tutorial, where we will cater for those looking to achieve the same thing with self managed Apache Airflow.
-In that tutorial we will explore some options you can take, before walking through and building a GitOps approach to running your self managed Apache Airflow environments.
+Watch for the next tutorial, where we will cater to those looking to achieve the same thing with self-managed Apache Airflow.
+In that tutorial we will explore some options you can take, before walking through and building a GitOps approach to running your self-managed Apache Airflow environments.

-## Automating your Managed Workflow for Apache Airflow environments (MWAA)
+## Automating Your Managed Workflow for Apache Airflow Environments (MWAA)

 **Overview**